 - Foreign exchange transactions: These banks can help exchange money between the business’ currency and a foreign one.

-- Professional services: Certain services a bank will do for a business in return for commission, like collecting checks and bills, paying interest or insurance premiums, and buying and selling securities.
+- Professional services: These are certain services a bank will provide for a business in return for commission, like collecting checks and bills, paying interest or insurance premiums, and buying and selling securities.

 Find your career fit